A student group selected Maher as speaker in August

 “Every news outlet asking me 4 comment on this Berkeley thing but then i remembered: I’VE got a show!And thats where I’ll address it,Fri nite,” he tweeted.

 Meanwhile, the petition on Change.org that started the back-and-forth continues to draws signatures.
 By early Wednesday morning, 4,100 had signed on.

-“Bill Maher is a blatant bigot and racist who has no respect for the values UC Berkeley students and administration stand for,” the petition says.
-“In a time where climate is a priority for all on campus, we cannot invite an individual who himself perpetuates a dangerous learning environment.”
+“Bill Maher is a blatant bigot and racist who has no respect for the values UC Berkeley students and administration stand for,” a petition on Change.org states.
+“In a time where climate is a priority for all on campus, we cannot invite an individual who himself perpetuates a dangerous learning environment.

-The petition points to recent episodes of Maher’s HBO show “Real Time” as an example.
+The petition points to a recent episode of Maher’s HBO show “Real Time” as an example.
 (HBO, like CNN, is a division of Time Warner.)
 When actor Ben Affleck appeared on the program in early October, their conversation turned into a heated debate about Islam that many in the Muslim community found hurtful.